cibernox/cibernox.github.io/source/_posts/2013-10-06-benchmarking-the-ruby-2-dot-1-and-rubinius-2-dot-0.markdown

 But it turns out that 2 days ago, while I was writting this post rubinius 2.0 [was released](http://rubini.us/2013/10/04/rubinius-2-0-released/).

 Rubinius is by far my favourite alternative ruby implementation and I was excited about that anouncement.
-How will rubinius perform agains the other implementations?
+How will rubinius perform against the other implementations?
 And jruby?

-I've run the same benchmark against `rbx-2.0.0` working in ruby 2.1 mode and also agains `jruby 1.7.4` running on java 1.7.0_40-b43, but in this case in ruby 2.0 mode.
+I've run the same benchmark on `rbx-2.0.0` working in ruby 2.1 mode and also agains `jruby 1.7.4` running on java 1.7.0_40-b43, but in this case in ruby 2.0 mode.

 All the cutting edge versions avaliable right now.